-For a homebrewer, removing your beer bottle labels is a must if you want to add your own labels.
+When you get into homebrewing, removing your beer bottle labels is a must if you decide to add your own labels.
 The problem is that they can be a real pain to get off.

 Not to sound like a Billy Mays commercial, but OxiClean makes removing labels a cinch.
 Watch the video and see how the easily they come off when soaked in OxiClean.

 What's your technique for removing beer bottle labels?

 If you're a homebrewer, you probably want to remove the labels from the commercial bottles that you bottle your homebrew in.
 Maybe you want to make your own labels, or just have your bottles generic looking.
 So, I've tried a bunch of ways to do this and I found one that is by far the best.
 It involves a pretty common product, you might have it in your house already.
 If not, it's cheap and easy to find.
 It is Oxiclean.
 Here's how you do it.